The Role of Cluster Environments in Quiescent Galaxy Stellar Halo Assembly: Results

-The high-mass sample (\highmass; purple diamonds in Figure \ref{fig:results_halo_ratios}) shows the opposite trend.
-In all redshift bins, cluster QGs have larger \lhaloS than the field controls with equivalent mass, with a redshift bin-weighted mean ratio of $1.20 \pm 0.04$).
-Furthermore, this ratio undergoes significant evolution across the full $z$-range, increasing from $\sim 1.07$ at \zfourS to $\sim 1.49$ at \zone.
+In contrast to the low-mass sample, high-mass cluster QGs (\highmass; purple diamonds in Figure \ref{fig:results_halo_ratios}) have larger \lhaloS than the field controls with equivalent mass in all redshift bins (mean \lhaloS ratio of $1.20 \pm 0.04$).
+As in the low-mass sample, the \lhaloS ratio in the high-mass sample also increases toward lower redshifts, but with a stronger trend (e.g., the ratio increases from $\sim 1.07$ at \zfourS to $\sim 1.49$ at \zone.)

 Our cluster sample covers the redshift range \zrange.
 However, several observational studies at low redshift ($z<0.05$) report trends consistent with our results.
 At these distances, cluster ETGs ($\log M_{\star}\gtrsim 10.5$) exhibit larger $R_{90}$ than QGs in voids, suggesting denser environments result in brighter, more extended outskirts in galaxy light distributions \citep{Perez2025}. \cite{Spavone2020} derived accreted mass fractions for the Fornax Cluster ETGs ($\log M_{\star} \sim 9{-}11$) from multi-component fits to light profile outskirts.
 Compared to predictions from cosmological simulations (Figure 8 in \citealt{Spavone2020}), these accreted fractions of cluster galaxies lie in the upper half of the predicted distribution across all environments.